potemkin413/termomiter/README.md

 # termomiter
- wev-app on python with HTML/CSS3
+ web-app on python with HTML/CSS3